Empirical Game-Theoretic Analysis for Mean Field Games

-According to Theorem~\ref{thm: existence of empirical NE}, we know that given an empirical game, the empirical NE exists and can be obtained through any NE search subroutine.
+According to Theorem~\ref{thm: existence of empirical NE}, an empirical NE exists and hence it can be obtained through some theoretically proven equilibrium search subroutines (e.g., FP).
 The remaining problem is whether iterative EGTA converges to the NE of the full game.

-\begin{theorem} For games with finite state and action spaces, suppose the empirical NE is the best response target at each iteration of iterative EGTA, then the empirical NE converges to the NE of the full game when iterative EGTA stops. \end{theorem} \begin{proof} Suppose $\sigma^*$ is an empirical NE associated with a population distribution $\mu^*$ such that
+\begin{theorem} For single-population MFGs with finite state and action spaces, suppose the empirical NE is the best response target at each iteration of iterative EGTA and an exact best response oracle is available, then the empirical NE converges to the NE of the full game. \end{theorem}